 9.3.2.1.2 Address and BSSID fields

-When a GLK AP data frame transmission is sent to an individual destination address that is not known by the corresponding 802.1Q bridge or a group destination address, the RA might be a SYNRA (see 10.62 (Addressing of GLK data frame transmission)).
+When a GLK AP Data frame transmission is sent in a four-address MAC header formatted frame with a groupcast RA, the RA is a SYNRA (see 10.62 (Addressing of GLK Data frame transmission)).
+A SYNRA is used when the DA is groupcast or when the DA is not known by the corresponding 802.1Q bridge .

 10.62 Addressing of GLK data frame transmission

-GLK transmissions of MSDUs with an individual destination address that is not in the same BSS shall use either a four-address MAC header formatted frame or a frame containing a Basic A-MSDU.

-GLK transmissions of MSDUs with an individual destination address that is in the same BSS shall use either a three-address MAC header formatted frame, or a four-address MAC header formatted frame.

-GLK transmissions by an AP of MSDUs with a group destination address shall use either a four-address MAC header formatted frame or a frame containing a Basic A-MSDU.
+If a corresponding IEEE Std 802.1Q Bridge provides a station vector parameter that indicates a single immediate STA destination, then the GLK STA shall transmit the MSDU using a single individually addressed MPDU to the immediate destination with one of the following methods:

+A three-address MAC header formatted frame if the RA and the DA are equal.

+A four-address MAC header formatted frame.

+A frame containing a Basic A-MSDU.

 10.63 SYNRA filtering operation

 A GLK non-AP STA shall support reception of a SYNRA.
-A GLK AP shall transmit group addressed MPDUs using either a SYNRA as the RA or by serial unicast.

-When a GLK non-AP STA receives a group addressed RA in an MPDU from its associated GLK AP, if the RA is not a SYNRA or the SYNRA Type subfield does not represent a supported SYNRA type, or the From DS and To DS subfields in the Frame Control field are not both 1, then the non-AP STA shall discard the frame, and not use the frame for updating any scoreboard used for GLK-GCR block ack.
+When a GLK non-AP STA receives a group addressed RA in an MPDU from its associated GLK AP, if the SYNRA Type subfield does not represent a supported SYNRA type, or the From DS and To DS subfields in the Frame Control field are not both 1, then the non-AP STA shall discard the frame, and not use the frame for updating any scoreboard used for GLK-GCR block ack.
 All other group addressed Data frames received from the associated GLK AP shall be counted as received for the purposes of the scoreboard used for GLK-GCR block ack, even if discarded based on the subsequent SYNRA filtering, as described below.